 Avoid illegal themes

-There are some websites allows users to download nulled or cracked versions of premium themes.
+There are some websites that allow users to download nulled or cracked versions of premium themes.
 They are very dangerous for your website and also illegal to use.
 Some of those themes contain some hidden malicious codes that can simply destroy your website or log your admin credentials.
-Instead of taking such a risk, pay for the theme and use it legally.
+Instead of taking such a risk, pay for the theme, and use it legally.